OpenCollarTeam/opencollarteam.github.io/OpenCollar-Quick-User-Guide.md

 ### Runaway

 If you find you must clear an owner, you can do that by pressing the Runaway button in the Access menu, or typing [prefix] runaway.
 This will wipe the access list and reset all collar functions to default.

+## About RLV

+RLV (Restrained Love Viewer) is a set of permissions coded into the viewer, that allows other avatars limited control over some viewer functions.
+There are several approved third party viewers that allow you to enable / disable RLV.
+Among the most popular for many users are Firestorm, Restrained Love Viewer, and Singularity.

+OpenCollar uses RLV to enforce the Collar Lock in the Main Menu.
+The rest of the RLV functions in the collar can be found in the RLV menu.
+Push Clear All in the RLV menu to clear these restrictions (not available to wearers who are not self owned).
+The collar Relay converts RLV commands from objects the wearer does not own.
+Relay permissions are not affected by the Access settings.
+See more in the Complete User Guide [RLV](https://github.com/OpenCollarTeam/OpenCollar/wiki/RLV)and [Relay](https://github.com/OpenCollarTeam/OpenCollar/wiki/Relay) pages.

+Please remember that one of the most basic safety features about RLV is your ability to turn it off and on in the viewer.
+Any RLV restriction can be cleared by turning off RLV and relogging; or logging on in the official SL Viewer.
+Some groups claim to use "extreme RLV" that cannot be turned off.
+This is not possible in any approved third party viewer.
+Beware of downloading any code that claims to alter this basic safety function.